VedantPatel-1905/JavaScript-Unit-Testing/Unit-Testing-Inclass/README.md

     npm i --save-dev mocha

 ### 3. Code and Application
-    Create Demo_app folder which will hold files for functionality of our calculator Create test folder which will hold test files for the application
+    Create Demo_app folder which will hold files for functionality of our application Create test folder which will hold test files for the application

 ### 4. Running the test file
     Open package.json and under scripts add test : "mocha test" On terminal enter the following command:
-    a.
-Calculator Application
-        To run the application: npm run  calculator_app

-    b.
-Unit Testing
-        To run the test case: npm run test
+    npm run test

 ### 5. Debugging
     Output from the test file will show any errors you might have in you application Fix the errors until everything is correct